microclimate-dev2ops/microclimate-eclipse-tools/README.md

 - Integrate Microclimate validation errors into the **Markers** view
 - Open a shell session into a Microclimate application container
 - Toggle the project auto build setting and manually initiate project builds
-- Disable and enable projects
+- Open your application and the application monitor in a browser

 ## Contributing